critterandguitari/Kaleidoloop-Manual/manual.md

 ## Getting Started

 ### Safety First!
-As with all audio recording devices, make all cable connections and slowly turn up the volume.
+As with all audio devices, it is important to protect your ears!
+Before using the Kaleidoloop, turn the volume knob down (all the way to the left).
+Then make all cable connections, turn it on, and *then* slowly turn up the volume.
 This will avoid unexpected bursts of sound from your speakers or headphones.
-Protect your ears!

 ### Quick Setup
 You probably want to get started right away!
 Here are a few steps to get you making music.